-Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery Repair category 2 Notes The timber windows are of an older style and are weathered in areas.
+Future upgrading should be anticipated.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.
-A precautionary check of all windows and doors is always recommended prior to purchase.